On transverse $R$-covered minimal foliations: Analysis in Seifert manifolds

-\begin{theorem} Suppose that $\cF_1, \cF_2$ are transverse foliations in a circle bundle over a hyperbolic surface.
+\begin{theorem} Suppose that $\cF_1, \cF_2$ are transverse foliations in a Seifert manifold.
 Suppose that $\cF_1, \cF_2$ are Anosov foliations and that $\cF_1$ does not contain Reeb surfaces of the intersection foliation $\cG$.
-Then $\cG$ is topologically equivalent to the flow foliation of Anosov flow. \end{theorem}
+Then $\cG$ is topologically equivalent to the flow foliation of an Anosov flow. \end{theorem}

 Theorem \ref{thm.two} follows because, as remarked before, in $T^1 S$ a minimal foliation is an Anosov foliation.